emqxarchive/emqx-docs-en/advanced/auth-postgresql.md

-你可以在认证 SQL 中使用以下占位符，执行时 EMQ X Broker 将自动填充为客户端信息：
+You can use the following placeholders in the SQL authentication, and EMQ X Broker will be automatically populated with client information when executed:

-- %u：用户名
+- %u：Username
 - %c：Client ID
-- %C：TLS 证书公用名（证书的域名或子域名），仅当 TLS 连接时有效
+- %C：TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
-- %d：TLS 证书 subject，仅当 TLS 连接时有效
+- %d：TLS certificate subject, valid only for TLS connections

-你可以根据业务需要调整认证 SQL，如添加多个查询条件、使用数据库预处理函数，以实现更多业务相关的功能。但是任何情况下认证 SQL 需要满足以下条件：
+You can adjust the authentication SQL according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
+However, in any case, the authentication  must meet the following conditions:

-1. 查询结果中必须包含 password 字段，EMQ X Broker 使用该字段与客户端密码比对
+1. The query result must include the password field, which is used by EMQ X Broker to compare with the client password
-2. 如果启用了加盐配置，查询结果中必须包含 salt 字段，EMQ X Broker 使用该字段作为 salt（盐）值
+2. If the salting configuration is enabled, the query result must include the salt field, which is used by EMQ X Broker as the salt value
-3. 查询结果只能有一条，多条结果时只取第一条作为有效数据
+3. There can only be one query result.
+When there are multiple results, only the first one is taken as valid data.

 {% hint style="info" %}
-可以在 SQL 中使用 AS 语法为字段重命名指定 password，或者将 salt 值设为固定值。
+You can use AS syntax in SQL to specify passwords for field renaming, or set the salt value to a fixed value.
 {% endhint %}